yuri-spizhovyi-mit/ET6-Programming-With-Python/2_predictive_stepping/README.md

 ### Other Visualization Tools

+Other options besides the debugger in VSCode:

 - 🥚 You can use a trace table to manually execute a program with pencil and paper.
-- 🥚 You can use the built-in Python `trace` module from CLI to help understand a script's execution:
-  - `$ python -m trace -t path/to/file.py`: prints each line as it's executed to the console.
-  - `$ python -m trace -c path/to/file.py`: generates a new `.cover` file indicating how many times each line of code was executed.
 - 🥚 You can use [Python Tutor](http://pythontutor.com/) to step through, visualize and predict program execution.
   - Python Tutor has a more approachable visualization than the VSCode Debugger, but can not handle large programs.
   - This does not replace VSCode as a code editor.
+- 🐣 You can use the built-in Python `trace` module from CLI to help understand a script's execution:
+  - `$ python -m trace -t path/to/file.py`: prints each line as it's executed to the console.
+  - `$ python -m trace -c path/to/file.py`: generates a new `.cover` file indicating how many times each line of code was executed.
+- 🐥 You can use the built-in python `pdb` module from CLI to step through a script in the interactive debugger:
+  - `$ python -m pdb path/to/file.py`: starts the script in pdb
+  - `(Pdb) step` steps to the next line
+  - `(Pdb) ll` prints the code surrounding your current line
+  - `(Pdb) pp <expression>` evaluates the expression and pretty-prints the result
+  - `(Pdb) where` prints the current callstack
+  - `(Pdb) help` prints the options available in the Python debugger
+  - `(Pdb) quit` quits the debugger indicating how many times each line of code was executed.
-- (optional) You can use [Thonny](https://thonny.org/) to write, step through, visualize and debug small Python programs.
+- (_optional_) You can use [Thonny](https://thonny.org/) to write, step through, visualize and debug small Python programs.